Accessibility for Manitobans Act

 • hearing technology

-by grayrlsc, almost 3 years ago
+by grayrlsc, over 3 years ago

 With more people using the phone to place orders due to the virus we need to make sure that both ends of the call understand each other and that the business makes sure what they are selling is what the customer wants with regards to quality, size, & price.